 Feeling Mentally Exhausted?

 You're tired.
-Not just physically tired—mentally exhausted.
+Not just physically tired.
+Mentally exhausted.
 Emotionally drained.
 The kind of tired that makes everything feel harder, that makes you want to just stop, that makes you wonder if you can keep going.

 Maybe it's work that never stops.
 Maybe it's responsibilities piling up.
 Maybe it's the constant pressure to perform, to be productive, to keep up.
 Maybe it's everything at once, and you're just done.